adamzap/landslide/README.md

 - Separate your slides with a horizontal rule (--- in markdown)
 - Your first slide (title slide) should not have a heading, only `<p>`s
 - Your other slides should have a heading that renders to an h1 element
+- To highlight blocks of code, put !{{lang}} as the first indented line
 - See the included slides.md for an example

 Rendering Instructions